Mast3rwaf1z/notes/4th_semester/Security/Lecture_9.md

 then i used the `git log` command to go back to the commit with a password

+then i rolled back a commit by running `git revert <commit id from log>`

 it was in main.go, when using `cat main.go` i could see the flag
 # SSHtay HYDRAted
 i start the exercise with credentials to ssh, and the lead of something called hydra, hydra is some password cracking software